johanhedin/sdrx/README.md

     10:57:06: Level[XX    -39.6] 118.105[ 1.8] 118.205[ 0.0] 118.280[ 1.2] 118.405[ 0.0]
     10:57:06: Level[XX    -39.6] 118.105[ 0.0] 118.205[ 0.0] 118.280[ 0.0] 118.405[ 0.0]
     ...

+Spurious outputs on the terminal
+====
+The `librtlsdr` library have quite some `fprintf:s` build in and pollutes the terminal with printouts during start/stop and on different error cases

+The `--list` function will trigger some of them and the printouts may be interpreted as a misbehaviour of `sdrx`, but it's not.
+To clean up the list function, a redirect to `/dev/null` can help:

+    $ ./sdrx --list 2>/dev/null

+It's not advisable to run `sdrx` with stderr redirected to `/dev/null` all the time since important errors will not be shown.

+Ways of removing these spurious printouts are being considered.